jaca230/teststand_daq_manual/docs/index.md

 ![DAQ_Image](images/DAQ_image.png){: style="max-width:100%; height:auto;"}

-The purpose of this is to aid users with setup and usage of this DAQ.
+The purpose of this is to aid users with setup, usage, and debugging of the g-2 modified DAQ.
+Most topics are simplified to only include information needed for operating this DAQ.
+Some external links are provided for additional, generalized information.

 ## Contact
 Created by Jack Carlton